Ptrskay3/PySprint/README.md

 pip install pysprint
 ```

-or install on Anaconda with:
+or install on Anaconda with (CURRENTLY NOT AVAILABLE):
 ```sh
 conda install -c ptrskay pysprint -c conda-forge
 ```